Root Canal Treatment (RCT)

 Root canal treatment can save your tooth by removing the damaged, infected tissue from the inside layers of the tooth and prevent it from future infections.
 Without an RCT the infection will most likely spread out, and the tooth will need extraction.

-2. A local anaesthetic is administered to numb the tooth in order to make the patient as comfortable as possible during the process.
+A local anaesthetic is used to numb the affected area, ensuring the procedure is as comfortable as possible for you. - Access & Initial Cleaning

 Today, with local anaesthesia and available modern dental techniques, the majority of patients feel little to no pain during a RCT.